Learn to ski the easy way

 With the short ski method

-Parallel Skiing provides ski equipment, organises ski passes, transport with car sharing and lodging at a cozy farmhouse with pub in Tirol.
+Parallel Skiing Munich provides ski equipment, organises ski passes, transport from Munich with car sharing and lodging at a cozy farmhouse with pub in Tirol.
 All in.

-You need only come to an InfoEve beforehand where you’ll be fitted with boots and then signup for the ski weekends you want to attend.
-We meet Friday evenings at the Ubahn Station to leave for the weekends.
+You do need to plan ahead and keep your appointments.
+You sign up for specific weekends at your InfoEve.
 Adult beginner ski lessons are the 1st six weekends of the new year.
-(A normal course is three weekends.
-You choose how many and which weekends from those six you attend.)
+Our ski course is divided into three weekends.
+You choose how many weekends and which weekends from those six you attend.

 • 4 Jan - 6 Jan